 The Cloud Authentication Service runs on Microsoft Azure, a cloud computing platform that is hosted through a global network of Microsoft data centers.
 RSA SecurID Access uses a multi-tenant database in an environment that shares infrastructure while segregating customer data to ensure privacy.
 Service levels and operational procedures are standardized for all customers due to the shared nature of the platform.

-The on-premise Identity Router® contains the access policies and connects to the LDAP directory server.
+The Identity Router® contains the access policies and connects to the LDAP directory server.
 Administrators create access policies to control which applications users can access and how users authenticate to those applications.
 For example, an administrator might create a policy that allows only your sales team to access an application with sensitive customer information.
 Access policies are based on session information, such as IP addresses (for example, within a corporate network or not).
 Access policies also determine when additional authentication is needed and which authentication methods are required.

 The identity router connects to an identity source in real-time and synchronizes only a limited subset of user data to the Cloud Authentication Service.
 A minimum amount of user data is required to register devices for authentication.
 LDAP directory server user passwords are never synchronized and remain secure on your directory server.